PeterShaggyNoble/MDI-Sandbox/README.md

 ## Coming Soon
 Some upcoming features that are being planned or worked on include:
-- the ability to add your own custom icons to the library which can then be included when exporting your favourites,
 - a tool to automatically generate previews of icons included in the MDI library,
 - a PHP library, which can be downloaded for testing through the Sandbox (see [this issue](https://github.com/Templarian/MaterialDesign/issues/3087) for more details),
 - a JavaScript library, and,